EECS481-Official/tutorial/slides/00-Introduction/00-instructions.md

 2. Each slide has some core concepts, code samples, and one or more exercises.
 After you complete an exercise, use the verify button to check whether your solution is correct.

-3. You can also verify the code sample output using VoiceOver - Apple's built-in screen reader (other screen readers work too).
+3. You can also verify the code sample output using VoiceOver.

+	If you are working on a Mac, you can use Apple's built-in screen reader (other screen readers work too).
 Here are some instructions for navigating with VoiceOver:
     * <kbd>cmd</kbd> + <kbd>F5</kbd> turns VoiceOver on/off
     * <kbd>tab</kbd> navigates to an interactive element
     * <kbd>ctrl</kbd> + <kbd>opt</kbd> + <kbd>right arrow</kbd> (repeatedly)
     navigates to the next element
     * <kbd>ctrl</kbd> + <kbd>opt</kbd> + <kbd>cmd</kbd> + <kbd>h</kbd>
     (repeatedly) navigates by headings

+	If you are using a Windows PC, you will likely be using the Microsoft Narrator and the key bindings will be a little different.
+	* "Windows Logo Key" + <kbd>Enter</kbd> turns VoiceOver on/off
+    * <kbd>tab</kbd> maintains the same functionality as before
+	* <kbd>Caps Lock</kbd> + <kbd>M</kbd> will read all text on the page starting at your current focus.
+    * To navigate between elements such as headers and landmarks, press <kbd>Caps Lock</kbd> + <kbd>Up Arrow</kbd> and the Narrator will say the name of an element.
+Keep doing this until the Narrator lists the type of the element you are looking for.
+You may then use <kbd>Caps Lock</kbd> + <kbd>Left Arrow</kbd> or <kbd>Caps Lock</kbd> + <kbd>Right Arrow</kbd> to navigate between elements of this type.
+	* <kbd>Caps Lock</kbd> + <kbd>F1</kbd> will pull up a list of commands for the Microsoft Narrator.

+	Please keep in mind that using different screen readers with different browsers may yield unexpected results.
     <br/><br/>

 4. When verifying with VoiceOver, use Chrome on a Mac for the best experience.
-However, the "Verify" button provided after each exercise will work with any browser/OS combination.
+If you are on a Windows PC using the Microsoft Narrator, we recommend that you use either Internet Explorer or Microsoft Edge as your browser.
+Either way, the "Verify" button provided after each exercise will work with any browser/OS combination.

 5. ARIA stands for Accessible Rich Internet Applications, a W3C standard for building accessible user interfaces on the web.